Pinus elliottii

 Leaf DescriptionThe leaves are needle-shaped, with groups of 2 in younger individuals and 3 in older ones.
 They are alternate, with entire and simple margins.
 The veining is parallel, with dark green, fragrant leaves.
 The leaf blade is 15 to 30 cm long.

-Flower DescriptionThis species does not have flowers, but has strobiles that occur in clusters of 12 or more and begin to develop in June and last a few weeks.
-The strobile are inserted at the tip of the lateral branches, small, 2 to 3 cm in size and red and yellow in colour.
+Flower DescriptionThis species does not have flowers, but has strobiles that occur in clusters of 12 or more and begin to develop in June, lasting a few weeks.
+The strobiles are inserted at the tip of the lateral branches and are small, 2 to 3 cm in size, and red and yellow in colour.
 Pollination is by wind and pollen is released between January and February.

 Texture DescriptionFine, no changes between seasons.